oismaelash/payment-simulator/CONTRIBUTING.md

   );
   if (!existsSync(payloadFile)) return null;

-  // Eventos IPN usam GET com querystring
+  // IPN events use GET with querystring
-  // Outros eventos usam POST com JSON body const method: "GET" | "POST" = event.startsWith("ipn.") ?
+  // Other events use POST with JSON body const method: "GET" | "POST" = event.startsWith("ipn.") ?
 "GET" : "POST";

   return {